suzanbaert/Resources_and_Bookmarks/JSON_02_JSON_in_R.md

 <br>

-If you're dataframe has more than one row, it will result in a JSON array of objects:
+If the dataframe has more than one row, it will result in a JSON array of objects:

 ```
 two_cars_df <- mtcars[1:2, 1:3]